Three nurseries join the growing community of Integrated Schools across Northern Ireland

 In January 2025 the Education Minister approved their Development Proposals to transform to Integrated status from September 2025.

-Paul Caskey OBE, Chief Executive of the Integrated Education Fund (IEF), commented: “The IEF is delighted to welcome all three Nursery schools to join the growing network of Integrated schools across Northern Ireland.
+Paul Caskey OBE, chief executive of the Integrated Education Fund (IEF), said: “The IEF is delighted to welcome all three Nursery schools to join the growing network of Integrated schools across Northern Ireland.
 We congratulate the Board of Governors, staff and parents of all three schools on their successful Transformation to Integrated status.
 We know that it has taken a lot of time, dedication and commitment from the entire school community to complete this process and become an Integrated school.

 "Integrated Education is not just about having a reasonable mix of Protestant and Catholic pupils, but also includes pupils of multiple identities, different faiths or none, and has an intentional ethos which brings people together from different cultures and backgrounds and permeates every element of school life, everything from the interactions in the playground, the conversations at the school gate, the teaching staff, and to the governance of the school.